-- encourage public participation in healthy physical activity—for example, to practise any healthy sport—based on the beneficial effects of becoming more physically active; and/or
+- encourage public participation in healthy physical activity—for example, to practise any healthy sport—based on the beneficial effects of becoming more physically active

 If the activities also entail a risk of injury (for example, in a contact sport), this must be taken into account in assessing any beneficial impact to health when participating in that sport.
 An organization may need to include information in its application on the steps it takes to reduce the risk of injury.
 When the risk associated with the activity will be so great that it will outweigh any positive benefit that might result, the applicant organization will not qualify.
 18

 When an organization is an intermediary or umbrella organization, it will not be possible to show a direct health benefit.
 However, it may be possible to show that an indirect health benefit is achieved through the facilitation of the activities of the member or affiliated groups.
 For more information, see Policy statement CPS-026, Guidelines for the registration of umbrella organizations and title holding organizations.

 The promotion of success or excellence through competition for athletes is not a charitable purpose, not withstanding that there may be health and fitness benefits derived from participation.
 Therefore, activities that require participants to first demonstrate a certain skill level, for example through a qualifying time or a winning record, do not qualify as charitable activities.
 These are generally referred to as elite competitive sport activities.